hmemcpy/hmemcpy.com/source/_posts/2014-12-10-the-2-minute-powershell-intro-for-someone-who-hates-powershell.md

 title: 'The 2-minute PowerShell intro for someone who "hates PowerShell"'
 date: 2014-12-10T14:06:25+00:00
 ---
 Hi, I'm a developer, and I hate PowerShell<sup>*</sup>.
 For no reason in particular, PowerShell just never seemed that appealing for me as a developer, as it was always marketed towards sysadmins.
-And I never liked the syntax &ndash; all those dollar signs reminded me of PHP.
+And I never liked the syntax - all those dollar signs reminded me of PHP.

 <!-- more -->

 This recently changed, however.
-A client had a set of legacy perl scripts which nobody could maintain anymore &ndash; and I was tasked with rewriting them.
-Having recently spent some time writing a script for [Boxstarter](http://boxstarter.org/) &ndash; an amazing tool that allows you to automate software and environment installations of new machines, powered by [Chocolatey](https://chocolatey.org/), in PowerShell, I thought that it could be a good fit for the task.
+A client had a set of legacy perl scripts which nobody could maintain anymore - and I was tasked with rewriting them.
+Having recently spent some time writing a script for [Boxstarter](http://boxstarter.org/) - an amazing tool that allows you to automate software and environment installations of new machines, powered by [Chocolatey](https://chocolatey.org/), in PowerShell, I thought that it could be a good fit for the task.
 I knew the language is powerful enough to allow the creation of those very useful tools, so I decided to give it a shot.
 I was not disappointed!

 Luckily, you already have all the tools you need to get started!
 Every Windows machine comes with both PowerShell and PowerShell ISE (Integrated Scripting Environment) already installed.

-{% asset_img image.png "Figure 1: PowerShell ISE &ndash; an IDE for PowerShell with code completion (IntelliSense) and an integrated debugger." %}
+{% asset_img image.png "Figure 1: PowerShell ISE - an IDE for PowerShell with code completion (IntelliSense) and an integrated debugger." %}

 Here's what you need to know about PowerShell:

-You can do most of your development and debugging in the ISE &ndash; no need to type individual instructions in the PowerShell console.
+You can do most of your development and debugging in the ISE - no need to type individual instructions in the PowerShell console.
 It's great as a REPL, but nothing beats an IDE.
-Tip: select a few lines in the ISE and press F8 &ndash; only those lines will be executed!
+Tip: select a few lines in the ISE and press F8 - only those lines will be executed!

-### What's so great about PowerShell?
+What's so great about PowerShell?
+--

-**It's dynamic** &ndash; every variable can be treated as anything, but also support explicit typing (which are checked at runtime).
+**It's dynamic** - every variable can be treated as anything, but also support explicit typing (which are checked at runtime).
 Variables are prefixed with the `$` sign.

 ```ps
 $my = "some string"